Sales Are Shams but Deals Are Real: Here’s How to Know the Difference

 Budgeting Tips: 5 Successful Ways to Boost Your Money →Smart investing helps you do three important things: - Allows you to create an additional source of income - Provides for long-term financial security - Helps create sufficient post-retirement wealth

-Top 10 ways in which you can become a smart investor →The distribution of wealth is an important measure of the economic power of each generation.
+The distribution of wealth is an important measure of the economic power of each generation.
 In the U.S., for example, baby boomers own half of the nation’s $156 trillion in assets despite making up 21% of the country’s population.

-Fifty Money Questions to Ask Your Partner
+Visualizing $156 Trillion in U.S. Assets, by Generation →Fifty Money Questions to Ask Your Partner

 Use these 50 questions across four categories to jumpstart the conversation. →The three-digit FICO Score, or a Beacon Score, determines whether your credit is good or bad.
 Fair Isaac & Company, also known as FICO, is a US-based business that sells Equifax and TransUnion Canada their unique rating system.
 When you apply for credit, lenders can quickly and reliably learn details about your finances thanks to the FICO Score.